Weight Loss Calculator by Goal Date

 Are you trying to lose weight?
 This calculator will help you determine a daily caloric intake for your desired goal.

-First input your gender, height and weight.
+First input your health details including gender & height.
 Then choose a daily activity level from the available pull-down menu.
 Enter how much you'd like to lose and a time period that you would like to achieve your goal during.

 Press CALCULATE, and you’ll see estimated calorie requirements for losing weight, as well as a number for maintaining.

-The above should give a fairly accurate calorie number for gaining or losing weight, but to get a most accurate Total Daily Energy Expenditure (TDEE), get your body composition tested and enter your stats in the "body fat percentage" field.
+The above should give a fairly accurate calorie number for reaching your goal, but to get a most accurate Total Daily Energy Expenditure (TDEE), get your body composition tested and enter your stats in the "body fat percentage" field.

 SUGAR: The Bitter Truth